LinguaPhylo/GradlePlugins/README.md

 }
 ```

+### Features

+1. Configure publishing repositories;

+If there are OSSRH properties provided, then publish to the Maven releases repository
+if version does not end with "SNAPSHOT",
+otherwise publish to the Maven snapshots repository.
+If no OSSRH properties, then publish to the local folder "releases" under the build directory.

+2. Signing the publications defined in the project, if there are signing properties provided.

+### Command line

-Then, use the following command to publish,
+Then, use the following command to publish, where `-P` defines the Gradle properties,
-where the backslash is used to break lines :
+and where the backslash is used to break lines :

 ```bash
 ./gradlew clean